Confucianism: Junzi

 In Confucianism, the sage or wise is the ideal personality; however, it is very hard to become one of them.
-Confucius created the model of junzi, gentleman, which may be achieved by any individual.
-Later, Zhu Xi defined junzi as second only to the sage.
+Confucius created the model of junzi, which may be achieved by any individual through the discipline of one's minds and actions.
+Song dynasty Confucian philosopher Zhu Xi defined junzi as second only to the sage.
 There are many characteristics of the junzi: he may live in poverty, he does more and speaks less, he is loyal, obedient and knowledgeable.
 The junzi disciplines himself.
 Ren is fundamental to become a junzi.

 As the potential leader of a nation, a son of the ruler is raised to have a superior ethical and moral position while gaining inner peace through his virtue.
+The junzi enforces his rule over his subjects by acting virtuously himself.
+It is thought that his pure virtue would lead others to follow his example.
+The ultimate goal is that the government behaves much like a family, the junzi being a beacon of filial piety.
 To Confucius, the junzi sustained the functions of government and social stratification through his ethical values.
 Despite its literal meaning, any righteous man willing to improve himself may become a junzi.